Published: October 21, 2020 | Updated: October 26, 2020 | Posted by: Venus Zoleta | Personal Finance

 For the past few years, VUL has been a popular financial product in the Philippines because it offers financial protection for when the policyholder either dies too soon or lives too long.
 This means your beneficiaries will receive the proceeds if you pass away early.
 Or if you live beyond your 60s, you can use the investment returns from your VUL plan to fund your retirement.

 Reputable insurance companies in the Philippines such as AXA Philippines, Manulife, Philam Life, Pru Life UK, and Sun Life offer a variety of VUL products.
 VUL policies allow a minimum monthly investment of PHP 1,500 to PHP 3,000.
 The premiums are paid and held for the long-term, typically five to 20 years.

-The main advantage of VUL insurance over investment-only products like mutual funds, UTIFs, and stocks is that the insured’s beneficiaries will receive the death benefit and investment returns without having to pay an estate tax to the government.
-The tax exemption applies only to irrevocable beneficiaries, though.
+The main advantage of VUL insurance over investment-only products like mutual funds, UITFs, and stocks is that the insured’s beneficiaries will receive the death benefit and investment returns without having to pay an estate tax to the government.
+However, take note that this tax exemption applies only to irrevocable beneficiaries.

 In contrast, if you put your money purely in investments and you pass away, your earnings will become part of your estate.
 This means your beneficiaries won’t get the proceeds until they pay the estate tax.

 Unlike term life insurance that provides only death benefits, VUL offers living benefits that policyholders can enjoy while they’re still alive.
 The liquidity of VUL insurance is one of its best features.
 You may partially or fully withdraw the policy’s fund value, which is the investment portion of a VUL policy.

 Tax-free and interest-free, a withdrawal from a VUL investment can be used to pay for emergencies, your child’s college tuition, medical bills, retirement, or any financial need.
 If you have sufficient fund value in your VUL policy, you can even settle your unpaid loans to save your property from foreclosure or repossession.